 What all that means?

-First option is used primary from web browser and our mobile app and not suitable for backend, or automated use.
-Secondary option is intended for backend automated tasks but it is also possible to use API Key based encrypted URL from browser and specific IP address that corresponds to the IP registered on the server side.
+The First option is used primary from web browser and our mobile app and not suitable for backend, or automated use.
+The Secondary option is intended for backend automated tasks, but it is also possible to use API Key based encrypted URL from the browser and a specific IP address that corresponds to the IP registered on the server side.